Speech and Language Therapy

 Natalie qualified as a speech and language therapist in 1996 with a BMedSci (Hons) degree from the University of Sheffield.
 She has over 25 years experience working as a children's speech and language therapist - in NHS and charity sectors, and since 2016 in independent practice.

-Natalie is experienced in helping children with a wide range of speech, language and communication needs (SLCN) in a variety of settings, including homes, children's centres, specialist assessment centres, nurseries, pre-schools and schools.
+Natalie has extensive experience supporting children with a wide range of speech, language, and communication needs (SLCN) in various settings, including homes, children's centres, specialist assessment centres, nurseries, pre-schools, and schools.
+She is particularly experienced in supporting the communication development of autistic children, children with selective mutism, and late talkers.

 Natalie maintains enhanced Disclosure and Barring Service (DBS) clearance and is a registered member of the: